Hossain, M., Simula, H. and Halme, M. 2016. Can frugal go global? Diffusion patterns of frugal innovations. Technology in Society, 46: 132-139.

 Rapid urbanization and lagging infrastructures: Exploring systemic water and energy challenges in Namibia.
 Savela et al. (in progress).

-Incorporating circularity into business models: a comparative case study of institutional implications on recycling companies.
+Modelling the interplay between institutions and circular economy business models: a case study of battery recycling in Finland and Chile.
 Levänen, Lyytinen, Gatica (under review).

 Sustainable Business Models of Small-Scale Renewable Energy Systems: Two Resource-Scarce Approaches for Design and Manufacturing.
 Lyytinen (in progress).